Can Bras Cause Breast Cancer?

-Bras, girdles, and other forms of support known by different names in different places, have become a necessity for most women now, since they create more firm-looking breasts and are part of an important style, since this article of clothing can be one of the most attractive items in the art of seduction.
-However, since last century, studies have found that bras may have negative effects on breast health and the possibility of being diagnosed with breast cancer, and have found that bras can become the enemy of women.
+Bras, girdles, and other forms of support known by different names in different places, have become a necessity for most women now.
+They create more firm-looking breasts, and are one of the most attractive items in the art of seduction.
+However, since the last century, research has found that bras may have negative effects on breast health.
+So, could bras cause breast cancer?
+We’ll take an in-depth look into this in today’s post.

-According to studies, using a bra (it is important to clarify this refers to those that constrict or exert force on this part of the body) for hours a day interrupts the lymphatic drain of the breasts and increases its temperature, which can increase the risk of breast diseases.
+According to studies, using a bra for hours on end interrupts the lymphatic drain of the breasts.
+This increases its temperature, which, in turn, can increase the risk of breast diseases.

-Since the 30’s, studies have been conducted to determine the relationship between bras and the formation of breast cancer.
-Studies kept moving forward and one of the most recent ones found that bras can compress the lymphatic glands and passages, avoiding the elimination of toxins through natural lymphatic drains, accumulating in the breasts and over time forming cysts, fibrous nodules, and in some cases, cancerous tumors.
+Since the 30s, there has been research to determine the relationship between bras and the formation of breast cancer.
+One of the most recent ones found that bras can compress the lymphatic glands and passages.
+This prevents the elimination of toxins through natural lymphatic drains.
+Over time, these can accumulate in the breasts and form cysts, fibrous nodules, and in some cases, cancerous tumors.

 Free breasts: a natural massage

-When a woman doesn’t use a bra, her breasts are free and the natural movement serves as a sort of massage that stimulates good circulation among lymph nodes.
+When a woman doesn’t use a bra, her breasts are free.
+The natural movement serves as a sort of massage that stimulates good circulation among the lymph nodes.
 This then promotes the natural elimination of toxins and reduces the risk of cysts and tumors.

 The most recent studies conducted in Japan and France found that, contrary to popular belief, the use of a bra doesn’t keep breasts firm, doesn’t lift them, nor does it improve the quality of skin.